amulyaparab/Mark13-palindrome-birthday/README.md

 * Enter your birthdate and click the show button.
 * Find out whether your birthday is a Palindrome or not.
 * If your birthday is not a palindrome we tell you:
-   * The next palindrome date
+   * The nearest(next or previous) palindrome date
-   * How many days you missed it by
+   * How many days ago/later it was (days you missed it by)